|

 times the pressure needed to flow the desired amount of gas!
 For

 desired flow.
-The excess gas that built up in the hose is usually
+The excess gas volume that built-up in the hose is usually

-expelled in a short time.
-In fact the gas flow surge can exceed 200
+expelled in a very short time.
+In fact, the gas flow surge can exceed 200

 CFH.
 The amount of gas expelled and wasted is proportional to the hose